-Plus, if you add our Edge Control Tool to the mix, the benefits only grow in size (& in edge hairstyle options).
+Plus, if you add our edge brush to the mix, the benefits only grow in size (giving you the ultimate duo: an edge control brush with gel).
 In addition to smoothing out those short baby hairs, an edge control tool allows you to expertly:

 - Style your edges with masterful swivels & swoops

 - Use the dual ends to swirl, comb or brush your edges to achieve the epitome of edge perfection